 When we were older, my brother and I would spend all day running through the farm and playing games where some of the trees were imaginary friends.

 There were stacks and stacks of mangoes piled into crates and then there were piles of mango inside the house (the ones that weren’t quite good enough to go into a crate for sale).
 I could just walk by the pile and grab a mango whenever I felt like it.

 I could find an adult to cut it for me or just dig my thumbs into the soft flesh until it got all mushy, rip the top off with my teeth and just suck out the mango pulp.
 It was a great way to spend summers.

 The mango trees were huge and the farm smelled amazing.
 The only thing I didn’t like about the trees was that we couldn’t climb them.
 They were often covered in large red ants, I looked it up and I think they were weaver ants.
 Getting bit by one hurt, a lot.
 So my brother and I avoided climbing them.

-Mangoes and mango rus were an important part of our diet when mangoes were in season.
+Mangoes and mango ras were an important part of our diet when mangoes were in season.
+Although it is fairly liquid, mango ras is typically eaten with a spoon, as opposed to Mango Lassi, which is more of a drink.
 I’m still seeing mangoes in the markets.
-I am looking forward to enjoying the end of mango season with more rus!
+I am looking forward to enjoying the end of mango season with more ras!

 - 4 ripe mangoes